matteo14c/HaploCoV/docs/source/data.rst

 Where do I get the data
 =======================

-HaploCoV requires 3 main files:
+HaploCoV requires 3 input files:

 * **the reference assembly** of the SARS-CoV-2 genome in fasta format;
 * a **multifasta** file with SARS-CoV-2 genomes to be compared with the reference;